Next Generation Learning Standards

 Science: The Science curriculum is divided into 4 main units: Life Science, Earth Science, Physical Science and Space and Technology.

 Religion: The series for first grade consists of 9 units covering stories from the Bible, beginning with the Old Testament (Creation).
 The second half encompasses the Life of Jesus with stories from the New Testament.

 English Language Arts: In second grade we read a wide variety of texts to continue to encourage students to become lifelong readers.
 We begin the year with short stories from the Mc-Graw-Hill reading series and then we introduce chapter books into the curriculum.
 The language arts curriculum also includes a lot of grammar, spelling and phonics instruction.
 Students keep writing journals and are introduced to a variety of writing styles.

 Social Studies: The second grade Social Studies curriculum is divided into five units.
 These units include: Geography, History, Culture, Economics and Citizenship.
 Students are taught a variety of map and globe skills.
 We explore how to solve world problems on a community level and on a global level.
 Topics such as the Revolutionary and Civil War are learned about through literature with the Magic Tree House series.

-Mathematics: In accordance with the Common Core standards, the second grade math curriculum covers the following units: Place Value, Facts, 2 Digit Addition and Subtraction, Length, Time and Money, Geometry, and Data.
+Mathematics: In accordance with the Next Generation Learning Standards, the second grade math curriculum covers the following units: Place Value, Facts, 2 Digit Addition and Subtraction, Length, Time and Money, Geometry, and Data.
 Class work and homework help the students make real-life connections to the material they are learning.
 Students also connect reading and writing to their problem solving